 - Gather your personal and business information.
 This means your employer identification number (EIN) or social security number (SSN), business entity formation paperwork, the aforementioned business plan, and any other pertinent information the application may request.

-- .
+- Learn about promissory notes.
 This term refers to the document which will contain all the information about your loan.
 It’s important to understand what it covers and how it’s structured.

 Bottom line on scoring startup funding